ISTANBULBEKLE/predict-insurance-charges-with-autoai/README.md

 ![scatter](https://media.github.ibm.com/user/79254/files/477eeb80-8a48-11ea-83a0-9a073bf4f176)

-* To check if there is a strong relationship between being a `age` and `charges` you create a scatter plot.
+* To check if there is a strong relationship between being a `age` and `expenses` you create a scatter plot.
 You see that claim amounts increase with age, and tend to form groups around 12,000, 30,000, and 40,000.

 ![scatter](https://media.github.ibm.com/user/79254/files/5bc2e880-8a48-11ea-8dad-8effab71a8ac)